-If you had an initial, positive conversation with your supervisor about a flexible schedule option, the next stage is for you to prepare a formal Flexible Work Options Proposal.
+If you had an initial, positive conversation with your supervisor about a flexible schedule option, the next stage is for you to prepare a formal Flexible Work Options Employee Proposal (PDF, 189KB).

 If you are part of a group of employees proposing a flexible work option, one formal proposal may be enough for the entire group.

 Once received, your supervisor will review the formal proposal using the Flexible Work Options Manager’s Checklist (PDF, 161KB).

 If your formal proposal is not supported, supervisors should review the proposal and decision with you and make suggestions for revisions or alternative approaches.

 All flexible work options should begin on a pilot basis and be monitored and revised as needed to ensure their continued success and support.

 Reviews can occur spontaneously or on a fixed schedule.

 Employees and supervisors are responsible for having open, transparent and trusting conversations during the first stages of trying out a flexible work option.